 And as always, adding some interesting textures add depth and dimension to the room.

 Room 3 – Soft Neutral

 Neutral rooms never have to be boring!
-This room starts with a neutral linen look sofa set and adds an undefined modern abstract blend of soft colors underfoot.
+This room starts with a neutral linen-look sofa set and adds an undefined modern abstract blend of soft colors underfoot.
 The rug incorporates soft blues and peaches along with the beige.

-Don’t be afraid to go a little bolder with the color pallet on accents.
+Don’t be afraid to go a little bolder with the color palette on accents.
 The pillows have a leafy pattern in soft colors, but slightly bolder than the foundation pieces.
 Add in a bundle of apricot flowers, a nubby aqua throw, a 3-dimensional geometric wall detail and a bit of sparkle on the table lamps – now you’ve built in interest without overwhelming the eye in this muted, refined space.